 - You will need at least one extra “entry” on your Chinese visa to be able to cross the border from North Korea to China.
 This is an important one, I screwed up here big time and had to fly back to Hong Kong with a 72-hour Chinese transit visa.

 The pre-tour deposit is 40% of the total amount and there are two simple documents you would have to fill in to apply for the tour and visa.
 Additionally a proper passport picture (with white background) and copy of your passport’s photo page have to be provided.
 If you’re working/living in China, a copy of your Chinese visa would be necessary as well.

 That’s practically it!
-Once you can follow these rules your visit to North Korea will go smooth as eggs, even for Americans!
+Once you can follow these rules your DPRK tour will go smooth as eggs, even for Americans!

 You will meet your tour guide and other tour members in Dandong, and there will be time for some food, drinks and a dive into the exhilarating local night life.
 Scratch that last part; there’s literarily zero fun things to do in Dandong, unless you don’t mind fighting off a herd of karaoke-girls and a small man that calls himself a security guard.
 Yes, that actually happened and I will share this anecdote in my next article.Day 1 Morning

 - Train from Dandong to Pyongyang, you will go through customs in the morning.
 The train is slow and delays aren’t unheard of (but you’ll have more time checking out the scenery and people).

 - Driving city tour through Pyongyang with a photo op at Kim Il Sung Square

 - Check-in at the hotel and Dinner

 - A short trip to the Kaeson Fun Fair

 - Visit to the Monument to the Party Foundation